Hello Book Friends!

 A brief overview

 After the death of the high King John Presbyter and the rise of the Mad king Elias, who with the influence of the Dark Priest Pyrates, have damned the world , together they have made an ungodly pact with the dark prince, known as the Storm king.
 Seoman our main protagonist has no choice but to flee his home and join the rebellion lead by the Mad kings brother Josua Lackhand in city of Nagilmund.
-All of the nations within this world are plunged into chaos!!
+Under the dark Priests magic all of the nations within this world are plunged into the depths of chaos!!
 You will follow the characters experience of losing the world that they once knew…..
+With only the prophecy of Memory, Sorrow and Thorn as their only path to salvation.

 You can also check it out on Goodreads HERE!
 Maybe add it to your TBR.